 Drink like a German at these L.A. beer gardens

-Though the Dog Haus menu reads like a drunken cookbook of street dogs and Denny’s breakfasts, the plump, flavorful hot dogs show more tact and restraint than their sloppy inspirations, thanks in part to the sweet, soft Hawaiian bread buns.
+Though the Dog Haus menu reads like a drunken cookbook of street dogs and Denny’s breakfasts, the plump, flavorful hot dogs show more tact and restraint than their sloppy inspirations, thanks in part to the soft, griddled King's Hawaiian sweet buns.
 Among the long list of dependably delectable dogs, burgers and brats, the Sooo Cali is the hot dog of choice, with its thick slices of avocado, crispy onions and spicy basil aioli.
-Out front, the beer garden boasts picnic benches and a communal vibe—a charming alternative to the sports-bar-like interior; in either case the delightfully cheesy '80s touches are inescapable, from the loud soundtrack (think Toto) to the menu (the Cocky Balboa, Scott Baioli).
+Out front, the beer garden boasts picnic benches and a communal vibe—a charming alternative to the sports-bar-like interior; in either case the delightfully cheesy '80s touches are inescapable, from the loud soundtrack (think Toto) to the menu (the Chili Idol, Scott Baioli).

-Ryan Sweeney, Brandon Bradford, Cherith Spicer and Kyle Bilowitz set Los Angeles abuzz when they opened Verdugo Bar in the Eastside's Glassell Park, featuring only a sign that reads "Cocktails" to signal their presence.
-Their craft beer roster turned Verdugo Bar into a destination.
+Ryan Sweeney, Brandon Bradford, Cherith Spicer and Kyle Bilowitz set L.A. abuzz when they opened Verdugo Bar in Glassell Park, featuring only a sign that reads "Cocktails" to signal their presence—but it's their craft-beer roster that turned Verdugo Bar into a destination.
 Here, people seek their booths and curved wooden bar.
-Over the years, they’ve added a back patio that features communal seating and a wall of craft brewery tins.
+Over the years, they’ve added a back patio, which features communal seating and a wall of craft-brewery tins.
 Food trucks often take up residence in the parking lot and game nights, DJ sets, comedy shows and board games are in the weekly lineup.
 If you're looking for some stein time, Verdugo almost always holds an annual Oktoberfest party, complete with boot races, stein-holding competitions and prizes.

 Wear your lederhosen to this Mid-City beer garden, where an extensive selection of German brews are served up alongside traditional German fare like schnitzel, sausages and house-made pretzels.
-Grab a seat at the bar or at a communal table on the dog-friendly patio and sample more than 35 beers and hard ciders—and if beer isn't your thing, there's wine on hand, as well as a ping-pong table and flat-screen TV.
-(See also: there's even a non-alcoholic children's beer.)
+Grab a seat at the bar or at a communal table on the dog-friendly patio and sample your way through the 35 beers and hard ciders.
+(See also: there's even a non-alcoholic beer.)
+If those aren't your thing, there's wine on hand, as well as a ping-pong table, a flat-screen TV and trivia.
 And, of course, Oktoberfest festivities are an annual occurrence, and include live music, giveaways, food and drink specials, and a ceremonial first tap.

-Generous pours, unabashed comfort food, and a block from the beach?
-That’s Ashland Hill, a Santa Monica Cheers in the making.
-Anchoring the old Wildflour Pizza space on Main Street is a sprawling, pet-friendly back patio.
-At picnic tables blanketed in twinkling lights, patrons graze on breakfast tacos and shishito mac and cheese between sips of international vino and serious high-alcohol brews.
-The 20-tap lineup at this beer garden/wine bar hybrid includes eight-percent Belgian strong ales, some Mexican lager and even Central Coast wines—plus another 14 bottles of red, white and bubbly.
-Ample space, friendly servers and plenty of heat lamps to go around make Ashland Hill no-fuss, al fresco boozing at its finest.
+Generous pours and unabashed comfort food, all a block from the beach?
+That’s Ashland Hill, a Santa Monica Cheers in the making, anchoring the old Wildflour Pizza space on Main Street with a sprawling, pet-friendly back patio.
+At picnic tables blanketed in twinkling lights, patrons graze on giant pretzels and shishito mac and cheese between sips of international vino and serious high-alcohol brews.
+The local-focused tap lineup at this beer garden/wine-bar hybrid includes eight-percent Belgian strong ales, some Mexican lager and even Central Coast wines—plus another 10-or-so options for red, white and bubbly, and a handful of gin-forward cocktails.
+Ample space, friendly servers and plenty of heat lamps to go around make Ashland Hill no-fuss, al fresco boozing at its best.

 Cousins Tyler Wilson and Joseph Pitruzzelli have the uncanny ability to transform a triangular space into a Wurstküche, contemporary "sausage kitchen," each one outfitted in industrial, geometric furniture—crafted by Pitruzzelli himself—and a DJ booth.
-The cousins' crew will gladly grill sausages like Polish-style Kielbasa or more adventurous Rattlesnake & Rabbit to pair with a "groot" worth of skin-on frites.
-In case you didn't know, that amounts to a lot of fries.
+The cousins' crew will gladly grill sausages like Polish-style kielbasa or more adventurous rattlesnake-and-rabbit to pair with a "groot" worth of skin-on frites (in case you didn't know, that amounts to a lot of fries).
 Wurstküche primarily pours Belgian and German beers from (surprisingly) brand-free tap handles.
-Try the notoriously tart Duchesse de Bourgogne or sweet Aventinus Eisbock that packs a punch.
+Try the notoriously tart Duchesse de Bourgogne or the sweet Aventinus Eisbock, which packs a punch.